Georg Bätzing: Bishop

 In 2016, he was elected by the Limburg Cathedral chapter (Domkapitel) to succeed Franz-Peter Tebartz-van Elst as bishop of Limburg.
 He was appointed by Pope Francis on 1 July 2016.
 He was consecrated by Archbishop Rainer Woelki of Cologne on 18 September 2016.

 Since 3 March 2020, Bätzing has been chairman of the German Bishops' Conference.

+In May 2023 Cardinal Parolin, Cardinal Ouellet and Cardinal Ladaria Ferrer wrote a letter to Batzing as chairman of the German Bishops on the Synodal Way.
+It stated that the German bishops "are not empowered to create a governing or decision-making synodal assembly" made up of clergy and laity.

 Positions

 In 2019, Bätzing said that he would support a voluntary celibacy of priests.
 Bätzing supports the ordination of women in the Catholic church.

-Against the orthodox Catholic stance, he has supported the secular legalisation of civic marriage between homosexual people who are "faithful in their relationship".
+He has supported the secular legalisation of civic marriage between homosexual people who are "faithful in their relationship".

-Bätzing is a proponent of intercommunion with protestants and he gives the Holy Eucharist to any protestant who asks for it.
+Bätzing is a proponent of intercommunion with Protestants and he gives the Holy Eucharist to any Protestant who asks for it.